addrummond/mlm/Readme.md

 displayed using a circle of 24 LEDs, with two additional LEDs indicating ±⅓ stop adjustments.

-The hardware design and software are largely complete.
-(This will work if you build one.)

 The user manual is available in `manual/manual.md`.

 The bottom side of the PCB (the side with no components mounted) is intended to